skmbr/cordova-plugin-cronapp-migrate-storage/README.md

 # `cordova-plugin-cronapp-migrate-storage`

-> Cordova plugin that migrates WebSQL, localStorage and IndexedDB* data when you start using the `cordova-plugin-ionic-webview` plugin.
-This works for both Android and iOS!
+> Cordova plugin that migrates WebSQL and localStorage data when you start using the `cordova-plugin-ionic-webview` plugin.
+This works only for Android!

-_* Only on iOS_

 ## Installation